-If you spend any time away from your hotel at night, you’ll find that street lights are few and far between in CR.
+If you spend any time away from your hotel at night, you’ll find that street lights are few and far between in Costa Rica.
 Many small villages have few lights, if any, and you’ll need something to light your way.
 We stay at two places where we would have to walk through patches of forest to get to/from our rooms in the dark.
 Headlamps came in extremely handy leaving our hands free to carry other things or just keep balance if we were on a hike.
-We used the Energizer Pro 7 headlamps which have been awesome, have multiple light modes and the batteries last forever.

-The CDC recommends that you do not drink tap water in CR.
+The CDC recommends that you do not drink tap water in Costa Rica.
 We found, as have many other travelers that the water tends to be is fairly safe – but why take a chance?
-Nothing is worse than getting extremely sick while on vacation, so we always travel with our Sport Berkey Water bottle which filters out bacteria, viruses and just about anything else thats in the water.
+Nothing is worse than getting extremely sick while on vacation, so we always travel with our Grayl Water Purifier which filters out bacteria, viruses and more.

 We ran into a lot of places that didn’t have any toilet paper while we were exploring the country.
-Given how much it rains in CR, seal a roll up in a ZipLock and you will be good to go.
+Given how much it rains in Costa Rica, seal a roll up in a ZipLock and you will be good to go.

 Given how remote or under developed some areas can be, its not always possible to find a place to stop for a meal (or you may just not like the looks of the area to want to try venturing around).
 We brought a nice stock pile of beef jerky, nuts and other goodies along with us.
 They kept us from killing each other a few times when we had been traveling all day and both needed a little pick me up.